Structural Test Design and Interpretation for Aerospace (STDI)

 - $2,200.00 excl.

 This three-day course provides a rigorous look at structural testing and its roles in product development and verification for aerospace programs.
 The course starts with a broad view of structural verification throughout product development and the role of testing.
 The course then covers planning, designing, performing, interpreting, and documenting a test.
-The course covers static loads testing at low- and high-levels of assembly, modal survey testing and math-model correlation, sine-sweep and sine-burst testing, and random vibration testing.
+The course emphasizes static loads testing and vibration testing on a shaker, including notching and force limiting.
+Modal survey testing, centrifuge testing, and acoustic testing are touched on as well.
+Several case studies are presented after first allowing the class to brainstorm ideas relevant to those studies.

 Who Should Attend: